serqco/qabstracts/codebook.md

 ### 4.2 Understandability gaps: `u`

-The of spots in the abstract I have found where I feel that the abstract is ambiguous ("I wonder whether this means A or B") or downright unclear ("Huh?").
+The spots in the abstract I have found where I feel that the abstract is ambiguous ("I wonder whether this means A or B") or downright unclear ("Huh?").

 Typical cases: